Letter of Consent in Singapore: Eligibility and How to Apply

 What Should be Done If a Letter of Consent is Lost?

-In instances when the LOC is lost or misplaced, the loss must be reported to the MOM and a replacement should be requested through here.
+In instances when the Letter of Consent is lost or misplaced, the loss must be reported to the MOM and a replacement should be requested through here.

 Can the Letter of Consent be Renewed and If So, How?

-The employer or an appointed employment agent may apply for the renewal of the LOC in order to continue valid and lawful employment of the foreign employee.
+The employer or an appointed employment agent may apply for the renewal of the Letter of Consent in order to continue valid and lawful employment of the foreign employee.

-For LTVP/LTVP+ holders, application for renewal can also be done up to 6 months before the LOC expires.
-However, the LTVP/LTVP+ must be valid for at least 3 months in order for the LOC to be renewed.
+For LTVP/LTVP+ holders, application for renewal can be done up to 6 months before the Letter of Consent expires.
+However, the LTVP/LTVP+ must be valid for at least 3 months in order for the Letter of Consent to be renewed.
 If it is not, the foreign employee must first renew the LTVP/LTVP+.

-Similar to the application for cancellation of LOC, renewal can be done via the EP Online portal.
-There is no application fee required for LOC renewal.
+Similar to the application for cancellation of Letter of Consent, renewal can be done via the EP Online portal.
+There is no application fee required for renewal of a Letter of Consent.

-If you are a Singapore employer intending to hire a Dependant’s Pass or LTVP/LTVP+ holder, do note that the validity of an LOC or a PLOC is directly tied to the immigration status of your potential foreign employee.
+If you are a Singapore employer intending to hire a LTVP/LTVP+ holder via a Letter of Consent, do note that the validity of a Letter of Consent or a Pre-Approved Letter of Consent is directly tied to the immigration status of your potential foreign employee.

-Hence if you require any assistance to ensure a smooth hiring process, engaging a corporate services firm may be beneficial not just for the application of the LOC, but also to provide assistance to your potential employee’s application for a (or renewal of their existing) Dependant’s Pass, LTVP or LTVP+.
+Hence if you require any assistance to ensure a smooth hiring process, engaging a corporate services firm may be beneficial not just for the application of the Letter of Consent, but also to provide assistance to your potential employee’s application for a (or renewal of their existing) LTVP or LTVP+.

 - Letter of Consent in Singapore: Eligibility and How to Apply